 Tempted by the thought of some loaded Nachos?
 Not sure how to go about it?
 We hear you!
 Our blog on How To Make Nachos brings you everything you need to know about arguably the most famous of all Tex-Mex dishes.
-We’ll tell you exactly what they are, the history of them, how to make them and what to serve them with.
-Have fun in the kitchen, and be sure to show us your creations in the comments section below!
+We’ll tell you exactly what they are, who invented them, how to make them and what to serve them with.
+Have fun in the kitchen making a nachos recipe, and be sure to show us your creations in the comments section below!
 Don’t forget to tag us #granluchito

 - Lightly Salted Tortilla Chips (of course)